 Over on the Xbox Series X controller, the textures were changed up a bit to provide a better grip no matter what you are.

 As for the new D-pad, it now features an 8-directional faceted dish as opposed to the 4-directional D-pad on the Xbox One controller.
-This makes it more similar to that of the D-pad on the Xbox 360 controller, but with added precision.
+This makes it more similar to the D-pad on the Xbox 360 controller, but with added precision.
 This design is a hybrid of the one used on the Xbox One Elite controller.

 Bottom line